lait894/CChat/README.md

 # CChat
-A command-line chat client and server.
+A chat client and server in command line.